Your browser is out of date!

 Description

-• Projects in this scope area may include repairing or replacing structural steel framing members; and installing metal decking, new base plates, shear stud connectors, and expansion joint plates.
+• Projects in this scope area may include repairing or replacing structural steel framing members; and installing new metal decking, base plates, shear stud connectors, and expansion joint plates.
 The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.

 Baseline